 For many people, being environmentally-friendly in the garden means refusing to buy produce that hasn’t been sustainably sourced, or growing your own instead.
 To make a success of grow your own, it’s important to know what’s in season and when to plant seeds, in order to give your crops the best chance.
 If you’re a bit daunted by the idea of growing your own, choosing easy to grow vegetables is a great place to start.
 Some of the easiest veggies for beginners to grow include potatoes, courgettes, runner beans and salad.

 Even a small section in your garden is enough to create your very own vegetable patch.
 Just remember to protect your vegetable garden from pests and wildlife, who will find your crops just as tasty as you do!
 If you live in a cooler climate, you could consider investing in a greenhouse to grow your own produce.
-This will increase the range of fruit and veg you can grow considerably, adding heat-loving crops such as chillis, peppers, cucumbers, and even citrus fruit to your list.
+This will increase the range of fruit and veg you can grow considerably, adding heat-loving crops such as cucumbers, chilli peppers (find out when to plant peppers), and even citrus fruit to your list.
 A greenhouse will also allow you to grow your own for a longer period of time every year, thanks to the temperature increase it provides.

 Save on water usage in your garden